feel-co/ndg/README.md

 Usage: ndg [OPTIONS] --input <INPUT> --output <OUTPUT> --title <TITLE>

 Options:
-  -j, --module-options <MODULE_OPTIONS>
-          Path to a JSON file containing module options in the same format expected by nixos-render-docs -i, --input <INPUT>
+  -i, --input <INPUT>
           Path to the directory containing markdown files -o, --output <OUTPUT>
-          Output directory for generated documentation -t, --template <TEMPLATE>
+          Output directory for generated documentation -p, --jobs <JOBS>
+          Number of threads to use for parallel processing -v, --verbose
+          Enable verbose debug logging
+  -t, --template <TEMPLATE>
           Path to custom template file
   -s, --stylesheet <STYLESHEET>
           Path to custom stylesheet
+      --script <SCRIPT>
+          Path to custom Javascript file to include.
+This can be specified multiple times to create multiple script tags in order
   -T, --title <TITLE>
+          Title of the documentation.
+Will be used in various components via the templating options -f, --footer <FOOTER>
-          Title of the documentation
+          Footer text for the documentation
+  -j, --module-options <MODULE_OPTIONS>
+          Path to a JSON file containing module options in the same format expected by nixos-render-docs --options-depth <OPTIONS_TOC_DEPTH>
-      --manpage-urls <MANPAGE_URLS>
+          Depth of parent categories in options TOC [default: 2] --manpage-urls <MANPAGE_URLS>
           Path to manpage URL mappings JSON file
-  -p, --jobs <JOBS>
-          Number of threads to use for parallel processing -v, --verbose
-          Enable verbose logging
-  -f, --footer <FOOTER>
-          Footer text for the documentation
   -h, --help
           Print help
   -V, --version